Roots and horizons - A company history

 Written by Chief Executive, Tim Henshall.

-Mandy and I first visited Africa back in 1995, travelling with Somak Holidays along Tanzania’s northern circuit (Manyara, Ngorongoro and Serengeti) before spending a week on Kenya’s Dianibeach.
+I first visited Africa back in 1995, travelling with Somak Holidays along Tanzania’s northern circuit (Manyara, Ngorongoro and Serengeti) before spending a week on Kenya’s Dianibeach.

 Kenya was soon followed by trips to the likes of Zimbabwe, Botswana, South Africa and Namibia, but in 2005, everything was to change.
 Holidaying in Zambia, we met lodge owner, Anke Cowan and then Sandie Robinson.
 Anke had suggested that I should try to combine all my passions – marketing, Africa, wildlife and photography.
 But how might that come about?
 And then days later, I met Sandie Robinson, who declared over dinner, “I’ve bought Pioneer Lodge and don’t really know how on earth to market it”.